 Demonstrated ability to work with and care for large animals (i.e., livestock).

-Must be able to occasionally work irregular hours.
+Must be able to work irregular hours occasionally.

 Ability to lift up to 50 pounds.

-Bachelor's degree in biochemistry, biology, nutritional science or related field
+Bachelor's degree in animal science, biology, nutritional science, or related field

 Experience handling live animals, preferably dairy cattle.